Information for Departments and Students

 New Illinois graduate students are encouraged to fulfill the oral English proficiency requirement for teaching prior to arriving on campus for the first time by obtaining a qualifying speaking score on the TOEFL or IELTS.
 Graduate students may also take the TOEFL or IELTS after arriving on campus, focusing on only the speaking subsection.

-As a service to the campus community, the Center for Innovation in Teaching & Learning (CITL) offers the campus-based English Proficiency Interview (EPI) as another means by which prospective TAs can demonstrate oral proficiency in English and fulfill campus policy and Illinois state law.
+As a service to the campus community, the Center for Innovation in Teaching & Learning (CITL) offers the campus-based English Proficiency Interview (EPI) as another means by which prospective graduate TAs can demonstrate oral proficiency in English and fulfill campus policy and Illinois state law.
+To be eligible to take the EPI, students must have obtained a bachelor's degree and also must be admitted to an Illinois graduate program.

 Use the links to the left to learn more about the English Proficiency Interview (EPI) for TAs.